-Schedule 3 Shire of Denmark HEALTH ACT 1911 NOTICE OF CHANGE OF OWNER OF A LODGING HOUSE e registered in the name of arrying on of the lodging house business.
+Schedule 3 Shire of Denmark HEALTH ACT 1911 NOTICE OF CHANGE OF OWNER OF A LODGING HOUSE

-To: Chief Executive Officer

-Shire of Denmark
+То: Chief Executive Officer Shire of Denmark

-I/We
+I/We,

-, (Full Name of Applicant/s)
+(Full Name of Applicant/s)

 of

-(Residential Address of Applicant/s)

-am/are ti he new owner/s of premises situated at
+which are (Residential Address of Applicant/s) e new owner/s of premises situated at registered in the name of rying on of the lodging house business.

+.....
 (Signature of Applicant/s)